dtjv/dtjv.github.io/content/blog/new-beginnings/index.md

 ---
 title: New Beginnings
 date: '2015-05-28T22:40:32.169Z'
-description: This is a custom description for SEO and Open Graph purposes, rather than the default generated excerpt.
-Simply add a description field to the frontmatter.
+description: Just a short description that says a few words.
 template: post
 ---